 A cup of coffee and a freshly baked bagel is always a good breakfast combo, and Panera lets you enjoy just that.
 Four of their bagels are 100% vegan.
 The bakery-cafe does not currently offer any plant-based spreads, which is a shame – but hey, the bagels are good enough on their own!

 It has become a tradition for me to pop by Panera a few blocks from my home twice a week.
 There is nothing better in this world than freshly baked bread, and you cannot argue with that.

-Finding vegan-friendly bread is not difficult as many different bread types are traditionally free from animal-based ingredients.
-Bakeries such as Au Bon Pain and Atlanta Bread have plenty of vegan-friendly bread options, and Panera is no different.
+Finding vegan-friendly wheat bread is not difficult as many different bread types are traditionally free from animal-based ingredients.
+Bakeries such as Au Bon Pain and Atlanta Bread have plenty of vegan-friendly wheat bread options, and Panera is no different.

 - French Baguette Loaf